 With a fond smile, Kandy placed a palm on part of the Jeep’s rear door.
 “It was kind of a family thing.
 My mom was big into it.
 Grandfathers had their own boats.
 If we weren’t grillin’, we were out on the water.
 But I’m not really known for bein’ able to sit quietly in tight spaces for too long.”

 Miguel gave her another quick glimpse of a knowing smile.
 It was hard to overlook how often she had used the past tense in her explanation.
 Granted, he was becoming quite the fan of her flirtatious side, but it was also clear that there was more for him to explore, which was a pleasant deviation from his usual dalliances.

 “It was your mom’s.”
 He lightly touched the Florida license plate supporting sea life conservation featuring a brightly colored dolphin.
 “How long she been gone?”

 To say she was surprised would have been an understatement.
-With the rise in popularity of older Jeeps, Kandy fielded usually a couple inquiring parties a week who inevitably wanted to know the vehicle’s provenance despite politely being told it wasn’t for sale.
+With the rise in popularity of older Jeeps, Kandy fielded usually a couple of inquiring parties a week who inevitably wanted to know the vehicle’s provenance despite politely being told it wasn’t for sale.
 She hated it when people either in their lack of awareness or because of poor manners forced her to divulge that the sentimental value was tied to the sudden passing of a parent.